printer friendly version (PDF)

 A hole is a place in a river where the river level drops sharply.
 The main portion of the current follows the river bottom, while the surface current curls back upstream.
 Swimmers can be trapped in holes and circulate around and around.
 The strategy for escaping a hole is to swim to the side or the bottom of the hole to catch the downstream current.

 Hypothermia is generally defined as a potentially dangerous loss of body heat.
 Eat a good breakfast before your trip.
 Thermal layering of clothes is the best protection from body heat loss.
 Begin with a thin layer of wool or synthetic fabric to be worn under a full wet suit (below knees to shoulders).
 Wet suits are mandatory on Class V river runs.
 The best wet suit for rafting allows freedom of arm movement, protects your knees and is not so thick that it will cause you to overheat.
 For additional warmth, a rubberized nylon shell over the wet suit works well.
-(Wet suits & rubberized nylon shells are available in our rental system.)
+(Wet suits & rubberized nylon shells are issued and included on every trip.

 LIFE JACKETS/FLOTATION VESTS & HELMETS